 # What is mahAlaya paksham:

-MahAlaya paksham is the period of 16 days in the BhAdrapAda month (purattAsi in tamil) krishna paksha.
+MahAlaya paksham or pitru paksha is the period of 16 days in the BhAdrapAda month (purattAsi in tamil) krishna paksha.
 It starts from "krishna paksha prathama tithi (day after pournami) and ends on the sukla paksha prathama tithi (day after amAvAsya) totalling to 16 days.
+This is the period when our manes come down to the earth to quench their hunger and thirst from the offerings of their sons/grandsons.

 # अत्रि संहिता, ३५७- atri saMhitA - 358 says: